Nagina Masjid, Agra Fort

 The Nagina Masjid, also known as the Gem Mosque and the Jewel Mosque, (Note: See Negin.) is a Sunni mosque, situated in the Agra Fort, a UNESCO World Heritage Site, located in Agra, in the state of Uttar Pradesh, India.
-The mosque was built by Shah Jahan, a Mughal leader, in c.
-1631-1640 CE.
+The mosque was built by Shah Jahan, a Mughal leader, who succeeded Jahangir in 1628 CE and constructed three marble mosques inside the fort complex- the Moti Masjid, Nagina Masjid and Mina Masjid.

+Nagina Masjid was made between 1631-1640 CE for Shah Jahan's personal use and the usage by the royal women.

+It's one of the last structures constructed in the Agra Fort, as Shah Jahan moved the capital to Shahjahanabad (Old Delhi) in 1648 and Agra Fort stopped being the primary seat of power.

 The mosque is a Monument of National Importance, administered by the Archaeological Survey of India.

 Architecture

 The Nagina Masjid is an architectural beauty situated in Agra Fort.
 It is located nearby the Moti Masjid, another eye catching mosque, and the Mina Mosque.

 The Nagina Mosque is constructed with attractive pure white marble and encloses the exquisitely designed prayer chamber.
 The Nagina Masjid bears a very simple architecture and a descent decoration.
 The mosque is separated into three bays by simple pillars underneath the keen arches above.
 The arch in the center is bigger and has nine cusps, once on either face has seven cusps only.
 The mosque is 10.21 m wide and 7.39 m long, facing a lined patio.
 The balcony that provides panoramic views of the road runs towards the Hathi Pol, and is situate on the northern side of the mosque.

 The mosque structure was built for the ladies of the royal family and has three majestic domes and wonderful arches.
 A luxurious bazaar, known as Mina Bazar, was functioning down the road from where royal ladies could purchase items, standing on the balcony of the Nagina Masjid.